 The mission of the FFSC is to monitor the development of a sustainable agricultural industry that advances the human rights of farmworkers, the long-term interests of growers, and the ethical supply chain concerns of retail food companies through implementation of the Fair Food Program (FFP), a unique worker-led, market-driven social responsibility program that emerged from the Coalition of Immokalee Workers’ successful Campaign for Fair Food.
 The FFP has been recognized by human rights experts as “the best workplace-monitoring program” in the US and “one of the great human rights success stories of our day.”
 To learn more, please see the FFSC’s annual report.

-Starting compensation is $50,000 annually, and may vary based on experience.
-Benefits include employer-paid medical, dental, and life insurance, generous paid vacation and parental-leave policies, and an employer-matched 401(k) plan.
+Starting compensation is $54,140 annually and ranges commensurate with experience and qualifications.
+Benefits include employer-paid medical, dental, and life insurance; 20 days of paid vacation and five days of paid sick time; parental leave policies; all federal holidays; and an employer-matched 401(k) plan.

 - Coordinate and conduct comprehensive audits of participating growers’ operations;

-- Intake, investigate, and resolve confidential complaints received through a 24-hour hotline;
+- Intake, investigate, and resolve confidential complaints in Spanish received through a 24-hour live hotline;

-- Conduct sensitive interviews with farmworkers, supervisors, and management;
+- Conduct sensitive interviews in Spanish and English with farmworkers, supervisors, and management;

-- Prepare detailed, accurate notes from interviews and complaint investigations;
+- Prepare detailed, accurate notes in English from interviews and complaint investigations;

-- Work closely with FFSC analysts, attorneys, and other investigators to improve auditing methods and tools;
+- Work closely with FFSC analysts, investigators, attorneys, and senior staff to improve auditing methods and tools;

 - Organize and analyze data from audits, complaints, and investigations using the FFSC database;